 The garden of Malanti is part of the “Garden of Skills” innovative project initiated by Designing Hope in 2020 which consists in associating on the same site a “Garden Forest”, in the middle of which will be built an activity and training centre in the fields of agroecology, agroforestry, craftsmanship, and micro-project management.

-Designing Hope and its local partner in Eswatini, the association Fundzisa Live, acquired a one hectare plot of land in September 2020 in Malanti, a village located 20km from Piggs Peak on the road to the capital, Mbabane, to implement this project.
+Designing Hope and its local partner in Eswatini, the association Fundzisa Live, acquired a one-hectare plot of land in September 2020 in Malanti, a village which is located 20km from Piggs Peak on the road to the capital, Mbabane, to implement this project.